BruceHad/tr-turtle/docs/one.md

 	  };
 	}

-And it would be good to add a few controls for the turtle.
+And I have added a few basic controls for the turtle so you can play around with it.